 Your progress as you work on a computer or tablet: Each question in the module is represented by a vertical bar.
-Choose the down arrow to view your module completion status in more detail—including estimated time to complete, accuracy, and question progress.
+Choose the down arrow to view your module completion status in more detail—including estimated time to complete, accuracy, question progress, and message.

-To view metrics about your performance on completed Dynamic Study Modules, choose My DSM Progress or Course Report from either the Review Module page or the modules list page (shows when you choose Dynamic Study Modules from your Mastering course menu).
+To check your progress on completed Dynamic Study Modules, select course report from either the modules list page (opens when you select Dynamic Study Modules from the

-Note: Any assigned Dynamic Study Modules may actually be a subset of all the modules tracked in this progress report.
+Your DSM Progress — Shows your module progress in relation to ALL modules available in the course.
+Any assigned Dynamic Study Modules may be a subset of all the modules tracked in this progress report.